Check out our open house recording here!

 Students advance the understanding of physical, chemical, and biological processes in the ocean and their interactions.
 Students learn first-hand about instrumentation and methods to measure the oceans using both in-situ and space-based sensors, and about laboratory, analytical, and numerical models to understand oceanic processes.

-The Meteorology major emphasizes a strong math and physics background for understanding the physical processes governing the motion and composition of the atmosphere.
+The Meteorology (within the atmospheric science department) major emphasizes a strong math and physics background for understanding the physical processes governing the motion and composition of the atmosphere.
 Faculty research strengths include hurricane research, tropical meteorology, air-sea coupling, cloud observations, climate, and climate change.
 An active student atmospheric science club facilitates group travel to conferences and local meetings with professionals.

 We are a leader in tropical meteorology because we can observe it firsthand.
 Hurricane research is based in the Miami area which is a prime location to learn from the environment.